 According to the Global Agriculture Alliance, organic matter decomposition creates an oxygen demand and releases ammonia into the water.

-When organic matter, such as plants and food, begins to decay and rot, excess nutrients are released into the tank, including ammonia.
+When organic matter, such as plants and food, begins to decay and rot, excess nutrients, including ammonia, are released into the tank.

-Dead fish also affect water quality, particularly if they’ve been in the aquarium for a long time.
+Dead fish also affect water quality, particularly if they’ve been in the aquarium for a while.
 Some angelfish die in hard-to-reach places within the tank and aren’t found until they cause problems.

 Signs of Ammonia in Fish Tanks